Moody Bible Institute: Undergraduate

 In addition to a Bachelor of Arts degree, which is available in over two dozen fields including theology, the Bible, and ministries of various emphases, MBI offers a Bachelor of Science degree in Biblical Studies, a Bachelor of Science degree in Missionary Aviation Technology, a two-year Associates of Biblical Studies degree (ABS), and a five-year Bachelor of Music degree (BMus) in Sacred Music.
 Furthermore, non-degree TESOL and Biblical Studies one-year certificates are offered.

 Graduate

 The Moody Theological Seminary offers a Master of Divinity, Master of Arts in Biblical Studies, and a Master of Counseling/Psychology.
 A one-year graduate certificate is also offered.

 In November 2009, Moody Bible Institute and Michigan Theological Seminary jointly announced plans for Michigan Theological Seminary to merge with Moody Bible Institute's Moody Theological Seminary and Graduate School.
 In January 2010, Michigan Theological Seminary became Moody Theological Seminary–Michigan located in Plymouth, Michigan.

 Media ministries

-In addition to its educational programs, Moody runs two Christian media ministries: Moody Radio and Moody Publishers.
+In addition to its educational programs, Moody has two Christian media ministries: Moody Radio and Moody Publishers.